ateendra24/blog/README.md

 This project is licensed under the **MIT License**.

 ## Contact
-For any queries or suggestions, reach out to https://ateendra.vercel.app/contact-me.
+For any queries or suggestions, reach out to [Contact Me](https://ateendra.vercel.app/contact-me).